FitSNAP/FitSNAP/examples/Ta_PACE/README.md

 The hyperparameters and ACE potential form will be published soon.

-**Note to Developers: Make sure this example still reproduces the same results when modifying code**
+**Note to Developers: All ACE examples will need to be redone with new ACE library**